 - Eateries catalog with search bar, filters, and rating.

-- Payment settings with credit/debit card integration, as well as ApplePay, GooglePay, cash.
+- Payment settings with credit/debit card integration, as well as ApplePay, GooglePay, and cash.

-- Delivery location, that allows you to choose a destination by placing a pin on a map or type the address.
+- Delivery location, which allows you to choose a destination by placing a pin on a map or typing the address.

 - Chat with a driver or customer support to specify delivery instructions or discuss last-minute updates.

-- Push-notifications to keep customers updated where their order is and share promo codes to increase the retention rate.
+- Push notifications to keep customers updated on where their order is and share promo codes to increase the retention rate.

 Courier’s app